officeleadvision/kiki-assistant/docs/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions, big or small, make a significant impact on Open WebUI.
+Your contributions, big or small, make a significant impact on Lead Me.
 We're excited to see what you bring to the project!

 Together, let's create an even more powerful tool for the community. 🌟